lazyatom/interblah.net/soups/wiki/how-minitest-works.snip.markdown

 Before I climb the ivory tower at the end of this post, let's have one final code interlude, using these test *objects* we are creating in the console.

-I've often imaginged that it would be very useful if, when a test fails, you got a dump of all of the values of every instance value in that test.
+I've often imagined that it would be very useful if, when a test fails, you got a dump of all of the values of every instance value in that test.
 I don't know about you, but I am very bored of peppering tests with `puts` statements, or trying to use logs to decipher what happened, when I know that if I could just see the instance variables then I could tell what was failing, and why.

 How about this: